flowroute/flowroute-sdk-v3-dot-net/README.md

 \

-Errors {#errors .anchor}
+Errors
 ------

 In cases of HTTP errors, the .NET library displays a pop-up window with an error message next to the line of code that caused the error.
 You can add more error logging if necessary.

-### Example Error {#exampleerror}
+### Example Error

 [![](/flowroute-sdk-v3-dot-net/images/dot-net-error.png)](/flowroute-sdk-v3-dot-net/images/dot-net-error.png)